2021 Machine Learning - Computer Coding Challenge!

 This is in the spirit of an open hackathon.
 Teams will be provided several video transects, each with an assigned task.
 Pick your preferred platform, libraries, & developer tools – it’s all up to you with the distributed computing scale of Azure.
 Teams that participate will be judged on the accuracy of their counts or analysis.

-Teams should consider attempting all of the specific tasks suggested in the above bullet points, and any others they deem plausible.
+For this practice video, teams should consider attempting all of the specific tasks suggested in the above bullet points, but – HINT! - especially bullets 1, 3, 4, and 5.
 Additional video transects will be linked to this page for additional practice.

-Participation in Microsoft Azure Challenge is OPTIONAL, but it is intended to foster creativity, develop skills for “the future of work,” and provide a new, fun approach to competition tasks.
+Participation in this challenge is OPTIONAL, but it is intended to foster creativity, develop skills for “the future of work,” and provide a new, fun approach to competition tasks.
 It is a way for teams to learn and grow, rather than compete for maximum points.

 Are there prizes for this challenge?

-In addition to learning / applying your career-building skills in Cloud Computing – the #1 in-demand “hard” skill according to LinkedIN – the MATE ROV Competition will provide prizes for the top teams that compete in the Microsoft Azure challenge.
+In addition to learning / applying your career-building skills in Cloud Computing – the #1 in-demand “hard” skill according to LinkedIN – the MATE ROV Competition will provide prizes for the top teams that compete in this challenge.

 Timeline and Scoring